-Velocity has an option agreement with Bulgarian partner, Gorubso Kardzhali A.D., to earn a 70% interest in the Nadezhda property, which includes the Makedontsi gold project with a historical estimate registered on the Bulgarian State balance.
+Velocity entered into an option agreement with Bulgarian partner, Gorubso Kardzhali A.D. in May 2019, to earn a 70% interest in the Nadezhda property, which includes the Makedontsi gold project with a historical estimate registered on the Bulgarian State balance.
 Velocity can earn the interest by delivering a mineral resource estimate prepared under National Instrument 43-101.
 The Makedontsi deposit is located in southeast Bulgaria, approximately 10km by road from Gorubso’s modern CIL processing plant.

 The deposit is open for expansion and requires systematic exploration to investigate its full potential and to deliver a mineral resource estimate prepared under NI 43-101.
-Concurrent with and building upon Velocity’s Rozino project prefeasibility activities, a program of modern integrated exploration is planned at Makedontsi in order to assess ‘blind’ mineralization amenable to open pit mining under a thin post mineralization limestone cover sequence.
+A program of modern integrated exploration is planned at Makedontsi in order to assess ‘blind’ mineralization amenable to open pit mining under a thin post mineralization limestone cover sequence.

 The estimate which is registered with the Ministry of Energy in Bulgaria is based on historical exploration, including approximately 250 drill holes (11,500m) and 5,000m of trenching completed by Gorubso.